gofractally/Eden/packages/webapp/src/elections/components/ongoing-election-components/request-election-meeting-link-button.md

 ## Supported user flows

-### Flow 1: No meeting link created yet for round, user has no Zoom JWT
+### Flow 1: No meeting link, user DOES NOT have Zoom JWT

 When round participants enter pre-round, the race is on to create, encrypt and commit a zoom meeting link.
 This can be done pre-meeting or during-meeting while no link exists.

 1. Use sees "Sign in with Zoom" button.
-2. SEE: Password sub-flows if user does not already have a password set and/or in-browser.
+2. SEE: [Password sub-flows](#password-sub-flows) if user does not already have a password set and/or in-browser.
 3. When user clicks OK button in password confirmation (if applicable), the modal displays a "Create meeting link" screen that says:
     > Sign in with your Zoom account to create a meeting link for participants in this round.
 After you sign in, you will be redirected back to the ongoing election.
 4. When user clicks "Link Zoom account" button, they're redirected to Zoom Oauth.